cloudnativelabs/kube-router/Documentation/generic.md

 In this mode kube-router relies on for example [kube-proxy](https://kubernetes.io/docs/reference/generated/kube-proxy/) to provide service networking.

 When service proxy is disabled kube-router will use [in-cluster configuration](https://github.com/kubernetes/client-go/tree/master/examples/in-cluster-client-configuration) to access APIserver through cluster-ip.
 Service networking must therefore be setup before deploying kube-router.

+## Debugging
+kube-router supports setting log level via the command line -v or --v, To get maximal debug output from kube-router please start with `--v=3`